Key takeaways:

 Instead of the pill form, you can try arnica cream or lotion once a day to see if it improves the appearance of your hickey.

-But Robinson advises caution when it comes to any creams for hickeys.
+Still, Robinson advises caution when it comes to any creams for hickeys.

 “Be careful not to irritate the area even more with too many creams or by rubbing it too much, especially if you have underlying sensitive skin,” Robinson said.
 “This could end up making the area inflamed and more noticeable.”

 Many people develop visible bruises, or hickeys, after intimate time with a partner.
 Unfortunately, once they develop, there’s no easy answer for getting rid of them quickly.
 Cold compresses applied before a bruise forms is your best bet for reducing the size of a hickey.
 Other treatments like using topical vitamin K or arnica creams may help.
-If all else fails, you can use clothing or makeup to keep the area covered up until it heals.
+If all else fails, you can use clothing or makeup to keep the area covered up until your hickey heals.

 Chaiet, S. R., et al. (2016).
 Perioperative arnica montana for reduction of ecchymosis in rhinoplasty surgery.
 Annals of Plastic Surgery.